46OkuMen/crw/notes.md

 		* This code is present in all CR*.EXE files and OPEN.EXE.
 		* Replace all instances of 807efc20 -> 807efc1f.
 Use 1f as the control code instead.

+* Level Skip Cheat
+	* Beat Mission 1 and make a save state (Slot 7 right now) at the screen that asks you to switch to the Demo Disk.
+	* Enter a mission and save the game legitimately.
+(Necessary?
+Not sure)
+	* Load the state.
+	* The game will now think you've just completed whatever level you're in, with all your members surviving.

 * Pointers:
 	* Loads strings pointed to by [si].
 "Move" text (at 0x11862) has a [si] value of 0x0842, which would put 0x0 at 0x11020 (which is where the Borland compiler message is!)